Fast and Robust Flocking of Protesters on Street Networks: Robustness

 We also observe that, before going back to normal, the sprawling score experiences a sharp increase immediately followed by a sharp decrease.
 The increase is due to the fact that groups in each cluster first split into several neighbor groups, thus forming a larger cluster.
-Then, the new groups tend to go forward, due to the Alignment rule, and so they move away from each other forming separate clusters.
-Once again, this metric shows in Figure~\ref{fig:dispersion} that the best tactic recovers faster than the Alignment strict tactic.
+Then, the new groups tend to go forward, due to the Alignment rule, and so they move away from each other, forming distinct clusters.
+Then, like for the gathering score, the best tactic recovers strikingly well, and faster than the Alignment strict tactic.